Brignone wins World Cup super-G after Gut-Behrami crashes

 Goggia now leads the season-long super-G standings, breaking the tie she had shared with Gut-Behrami.

+While the 31-year-old Brignone is the most successful Italian woman on the World Cup circuit, slalom great Alberto Tomba leads the men with 50 race wins.

+She now uses the same technician, Mauro Sbardellotto, who prepared skis for Compagnoni, the super-G gold medalist at the 1992 Albertville Olympics.

-Brignone’s 17th career World Cup win was her fifth in super-G. Five of those 17 wins helped her become the overall World Cup champion two seasons ago.
+“I’m really grateful to have him.
+Without him I could have never reached the 17 victories,” said Brignone.
+Five of those wins helped her become the overall World Cup champion two seasons ago.

 Defending overall champion Petra Vlhova, who specializes in slalom and giant slalom, skipped the two super-G races in St. Moritz.